Kraego/Error_Ellipse_Printer/README.md

 # Error_Ellipse_Printer
 Prints movement and error ellipses according to given movingConfig.json.
-For **a robot with differential drive.
+For **a robot with differential drive**.

 Usage see main.